A Guide to Handling Autistic Meltdowns

 In summary, while meltdowns and tantrums may appear similar at first glance, it's important to recognize the difference between them in order to provide appropriate care and support for individuals with autism.

-Misconceptions About Autism Meltdowns
+Misconceptions About Autism and Meltdowns

 There are many misconceptions about autism meltdowns that can be harmful to individuals with autism.
 Here are some common myths and why they are problematic:

-Meltdowns are often confused with tantrums, but they are very different phenomena.
-While tantrums are deliberate attempts to get something (e.g., attention, a toy), meltdowns are uncontrollable responses to overwhelming stimuli.
+• Autistic Meltdowns are the same as tantrums - While tantrums are deliberate attempts to get something (e.g., attention, a toy), meltdowns are uncontrollable responses to overwhelming stimuli.

-Real-life Examples of Successful Strategies for Managing Autism Meltdowns
+Real-Life Examples of Successfully Managing Autism Meltdowns

 While autism meltdowns can be challenging, there are many strategies that have been successful in managing them.
 Here are some real-life examples of strategies that have worked for individuals with autism: